 Skarbowa street, close to the Old Town, that stages mostly

 occasionally put on productions of shows meant for

-Philharmonic Orchestra regularly gives special
+From October through June the Krakow Philharmonic Orchestra regularly gives special

 north from the Wawel Royal Castle.

 organized for children. (‘Karnet’ monthly listings

 concerts, films, and other events.)

-green oasis boasts some 5,000 plant species.
+Downtown green oasis boasts some 5,000 plant species.